xiGUAwanOU/tech-note/database-systems/mongodb/ways-to-model-1-to-N-relationships.md

 > product_parts = db.parts.find({_id: { $in : product.parts }}).toArray();
   ```

-Or maybe use `$lookup` aggregation from MongoDB 3.2, see this [link](https://docs.mongodb.org/manual/reference/operator/aggregation/lookup/) for more information.

 ## 1-to-Squillions

 Like SQL, we use "parent" reference in this case.